Clubjudge/hari/README.md

 => ["First!", "OMG", "LOL"]
 ```

-If you want just the count of comments, there's no need to fetch all comments from Redis first.
+To bring the count of comments, there's no need to fetch all comments from Redis first.
 Call this instead, it's faster:

 ```ruby
 comments.count  # also .size or .length